mgamota2/FMCW_mmWave/README.md

 4. Finally `ros2 run cpp_mmwavec mmwave [config name]`

-Regarding the config name, if the config is "short_range.cfg" , the config name is "short_range"
+Regarding the config name, if the config is "short_range.cfg" , the config name argument is "short_range"

-## Real-time Visualizations
+## Manual Real-time Visualizations
 To use one of the sample real-time visualizations, open a new terminal tab or window at `cpp_mmwavec/scripts` and use `python3 ./doppler.py` to display a range-doppler plot.
 Included visualization scripts include

 1. Range-Azimuth FFT: `2d_fft.py`